Pennsylvania prosecutor: will not fight release of Korean businessman

 Nearly all the technical evidence used to convict Lee was based on beliefs about arson fires that have since been discredited, a federal appeals court in Philadelphia ruled in August, when it upheld Lee’s release.

-A turning point in the case came in the 1990s, Goldberger said, when scientists studied homes destroyed by a California wildfire and found in the ruins the same sort of indicators that for years had been used to prove arson.
+A turning point in the case came in the 1990s, Lee’s attorney said, when scientists studied homes destroyed by a California wildfire and found in the ruins the same sort of indicators that for years had been used to prove arson.

 Lee’s lead attorney, Peter Goldberger of Ardmore, Pennsylvania, said on Tuesday he was relieved that the case was over.

-Note: (This story has been refiled to clarify attribution in 9th paragraph)